Trouva/product-technical-tests/challenges/Engineer.API_development_test.lvl2.md

 2. We need this information to be stored both for existing and new boutiques, as well as refreshed when a boutique is updated

 Reminder: During the setup of this project, your local db is seeded with a list of existing boutiques

+## Important

+You do not need to configure a Google API account to fetch the data - you can either Mock the request or Simply fake the call to Google and return a random string.

 ## Deliverables
 You've determined with the squad that you have the following deliverables: